 Once you have narrowed down your list to 1-3 options you will want to make sure you do your references.
 If you haven’t already, check out reviews on Yelp or even Care.com if they are listed.
 Ask the nanny or daycare for references from current and/or past parents and make sure to call them.
 Check their license number online to make sure it is active and there is nothing bad that comes up.
 They will be watching your precious child so doing your due diligence is necessary and should not be skipped.

 Do a trial day

 Once you have signed up for your daycare or hired a nanny, I highly recommend doing a trial day.
 It doesn’t have to be an entire day but at least 4-5 hours is recommended.
 This is an opportunity for your child to start getting used to you leaving without you being worried about being late for work.
 By having this good amount of time, they will be able to go through cycles.
 They can experience the initial transition away from mom/Dad, start to warm up, start to engage, experience eating with a new person and hopefully learn to fall asleep around them too.

 A slightly shorter day than normal is nice because then you will come back sooner.
 This is also a great time to make sure you have everything ready to go and get on a schedule for pumping if you are breastfeeding.
 As a parent, it’s a great time to get an appointment done and maybe even do something for self-care.

 Here are some products that I recommend for going to daycare.

-Related Post: returning to work after maternity leave has more advice about doing a trial day.
+Related Post: returning to work after maternity leave has more advice about doing a trial day when choosing childcare.
 I also give some recommendations of things you will need to bring to the daycare for your child.

 If you are looking to return to the workforce here are some great tips on resumes, interviewing and job searching.
 For 20% off at Express to get some great quality work clothes, click here.